nymarya/SOMBRA/README.md

 ### Circle

-The circle structure requires the keys `centre` that receives a array with the two coordinates of the central point, and `radius`.
+The circle structure requires the keys `centre` that receives an array with the two coordinates of the central point, and `radius`.

 ```json
 {